How to apply for Education Maintenance Allowance

 - your rates bill for the current year

 - your Tax Credit Award Notification

 *The proof can be in your parent's name.

 If your household income is between £20,501 and £22,500 you need to send evidence that there’s another dependant living in your household.
 You need to send either:

 - your household’s most recent Child Benefit statement

-- the child’s original birth certificate
+- a copy of the child’s birth certificate

 - your household’s most recent Tax Credit Award Notification that lists each young person